KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 ### Accumulation functions

-Given a sequence of numbers, one may want to compute not just total sum, but all the intermediate sums as well.
+Given a sequence of numbers, one may want to compute not just the sum total, but all the intermediate sums as well.
 In q, this can be achieved by applying the `sums` function to the sequence:
 ```python
 >>> q.sums(range(10))
 k('0 1 3 6 10 15 21 28 36 45')